suleimana/sjsws/README.md

 Going Through the Example
 --------
-The exmaples folder, contains sample java program(HelloPrintJob) with with SJSWS files which be used to creat service scrip.
+The examples folder, contains sample java program(HelloPrintJob) with with SJSWS files which be used to create service scrip.

 ```
 .